 What do the freedom indexes tell about the economic system of Zambia?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Zambia is ranked 154th globally and 36th in Sub-Saharan Africa indicating that the country has a repressed economy.
+For instance, according to the 2025 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Zambia is ranked 142nd globally and 33rd in Sub-Saharan Africa with a score of 50.9, indicating that the country has a mostly unfree economy.

-Zambia gets a score of 51/100, which qualifies it as Partly Free.
+Zambia gets a score of 53/100 in the 2025 Freedom House report, which qualifies it as Partly Free.
 Zambia is considered to have a government that does not control what people do, and people can make their own economic decisions, but it is only considered an electoral democracy, lacking full liberal democratic protections.

 The Link Between Public Sector Employment and the Economic System of Zambia